Learning Design Audit · Private · May 2026

 trading-results Screenshots of closed trades, predominantly wins.
 Community celebration and social proof.
 Gap Channel rules restrict discussion.
 Does not capture reasoning quality, only outcome.
 Does not surface execution failures systematically.

 backtesting-strategy Members running systematic strategy analysis.
 High sophistication level.
 Gap Individual and informal.
 No cohort-level view.
-Members are building their own diagnostic tools because nothing structured exists.
+Members are building their own diagnostic tools, a sign nothing structured is filling that need.

 There is something worth naming about one exchange in the backtesting channel.
-When a member asked how to define market types mechanically for systematic trading, the response was that this is no longer done mechanically: it has become something assessed by feel, developed over years of chart time.
-That is an honest and accurate answer from an experienced practitioner.
-It is also a description of tacit knowledge, the kind of deeply internalised pattern recognition that cannot easily transfer through explanation alone.
-The gap between what an expert knows intuitively and what a learner can apply systematically is the most predictable challenge in applied skills education.
-It is the gap that TIA's content is working to close, and it is the gap that a structured applied reasoning layer is specifically designed to bridge.
+When a member asked how to define market types mechanically for systematic trading, the answer was that this is no longer done mechanically: it has become something assessed by feel, developed over years of chart time.
+That is an honest answer from an experienced trader.
+It is also a description of knowledge that lives in a trader's instinct, built over years of screen time, the kind that does not transfer through explanation alone.
+The distance between what an expert knows by feel and what a learner can apply systematically is the central problem in applied skills education.
+It is the gap TIA's content is working to close, and the gap a structured applied reasoning layer is built to bridge.

 What would close this gap

 The fix does not require rebuilding the curriculum or changing the platform.
 It requires adding one mechanism between content consumption and live market application.
-The mechanism is a structured applied reasoning checkpoint, deployed as part of an existing module, that tests whether members can actually apply what they have learned when a real decision is placed in front of them.
+The mechanism is a structured applied reasoning checkpoint, deployed as part of an existing module, that tests if members can actually apply what they have learned at the point of a real decision.

 01